Anyone Else Feel like Their Skin Care is Keeping Them Alive During this Quarantine??

 I really enjoyed Deanna Lorianni as our guest speaker in class.
 She spat out so many quick facts about how humans are not willingly to read a paragraph if it has more than 100 words.
 Yeah, no wonder we don’t want to read the terms and conditions while signing up for something!
 But thanks to plain language, they’ll take those big, fancy words and throw it out the window to make our lives just a little bit easier. 🙂

 Ladies, I cannot be the only one who is sick and tired of wired bras??
 After becoming more comfortable with the idea of letting your girls get ~air~ I started to transition into spandex cami bras.
-Slowly, I am buying more and more spandex bras to allow at ease throughout my day, without feeling restricted due to a wired bra.
-I get it though- not everyone can wear spandex bras, or doesn’t feel that it will uphold but if you’re just lounging, I would highly recommend any spandex material cami bras!
+Slowly I am buying more and more spandex bras to allow at ease throughout my day, without feeling restricted due to a wired bra.
+I get it though- not everyone can wear spandex bras, or doesn’t feel that it will uphold but if you’re just lounging or hanging at home, I would highly recommend spandex material cami bras!
 I am currently wearing the a Free People strappy cami.
 I cannot find the exact cami bra, but I can link one similar!

 For a while now I’ve been on the hunt for a good pair of clogs!
 Yes, clogs!
 The iconic mom-shoe some people would say, or what our hippie queens would wear in the 70’s.
 Something about clogs that I find attractive and I like how there are so many different types of styles.
 I really like how clogs gives you a heel and that they’re closed toed (most of them).
 The pair I found were fairly inexpensive compared to most others.